-The grant is 67% (two thirds) of eligible costs, up to a maximum grant of €5,000.
+The grant is 67% (two thirds) of eligible costs, up to a maximum grant of \in 5,000.
 The building owner will cover the remainder of the cost.
 The grant will support the following:

 - Conservation report on the vacant traditional farmhouse (as per provided template). - Site survey and drawn measured survey of existing building to include mapping location of existing services. - Sketch plan outlining reuse proposal for building (to include mapping location of proposed services required).
-Important: This element of the grant is capped at €500.
-The grant does not cover costs associated with the detailed design and specification of new-build additions.
-Any reuse proposal should respect the character and integrity of the original building, in particular taking into account the building layout, survival of historic features and the importance of the hearth in vernacular houses.
+Important: Professional fees towards this element of the grant is capped at €615 (incl.
+VAT).
+The grant does not cover costs associated with the detailed design and specification of new-build extensions.
+Reuse proposals should build on the character and integrity of the original building, in particular taking into account the building layout, survival of historic features and the importance of the hearth in vernacular houses.
 Where future extensions are being considered they should be sympathetic to the scale, form and traditional character of the existing historic farmhouse and ancillary buildings.

 - Pre-works energy analysis: Costs associated with energy modelling, where appropriate, will also be considered.
 The specification of certain complex retrofit measures should be supported and informed by the results of analysis.
-The costs related to pre-works analysis which will inform the energy retrofit approach and reduce the risk of condensation damage post-installation include: - Interstitial condensation risk analysis in accordance with I.S.
+The type of pre-works analysis which will inform the energy retrofit approach include modelling and in situ investigation to reduce the risk of condensation damage post-installation include: - Interstitial condensation risk analysis in accordance with I.S.
 EN ISO 13788:2012, hygrothermal analysis in accordance with I.S.
 EN ISO 15026:2007 and thermal modelling in accordance with I.S.
 EN 10211 & BR497.

-Note any pre-works energy analysis report should be guided by the Department's publication Improving Energy Efficiency in Traditional Buildings (2023), in particular, pages 53-54 which outline the 'Recommended Procedure for Developing a Retrofit Plan', as well as the following sections: 2.2 'Performance Assessment Methods'; 2.2.1 Thermography; 2.2.7 Calculating and Measuring U-values (various I.S.
+Note any pre-works energy analysis report should be guided by the Department's publication Improving Energy Efficiency in Traditional Buildings (2023), in particular, pages 53-54 which outline the 'Recommended Procedure for Developing a Retrofit Plan', as well as sections: 2.2 'Performance Assessment Methods'; 2.2.1 Thermography; 2.2.7 Calculating and Measuring U-values (various I.S.
 EN standards referenced).